sulgik/DataScience/README.md

 # DataScience

 ## class imbalance problem
-* If you can make balace data by chanbe bin
+* If you can change binning that weaken imbalance data and still makes sense for a question, do so.
+* Consider other metrics, such as recall, precision, F1 to evaluate in .

 ## Practice for longitudinal data analysis
-* Use linear mixed model.
+* Use linear mixed model [ref](https://faculty.washington.edu/heagerty/Courses/VA-longitudinal/private/LDAchapter.pdf)
-[ref](https://faculty.washington.edu/heagerty/Courses/VA-longitudinal/private/LDAchapter.pdf)

 ## Practice for imputating for missing values